kabs-d/finer-multimodal-canonicalization/docs/frozen_encoder/README.md

-# Phase I: Frozen Encoder Fine-Grained Canonicalization
+# I: Frozen-Encoder Transfer under Canonical Alignment

 > If we train a fine-grained bird-attribute decoder only in model $B$'s